bvobart/firefox-nativefy/ReadMe.md

 ./firefox-nativefy.sh --help
 ```

+Now you can launch your nativefied application as you would with any other installed application.

+> NOTE: the extension to launch external links in the default browser won't be active yet the first time you launch your newly nativefied application (unless you have already nativefied it previously).
+> This is a minor annoyance and might in fact be useful for SSO logins.

+### Updating

+If `firefox-nativefy.sh` has updated since you've nativefied your application, simply run the same nativefication command as you originally did.
+Running `firefox-nativefy.sh` a second time for the same URL and application name will only overwrite the application shortcut and update what is necessary in the Firefox profile.

+Your nativefied application will update itself automatically as it is still basically just a website running in a browser.

 ## How it works

 `firefox-nativefy.sh` works by creating a custom Firefox profile for the application that you want to nativefy,
 and applies some customisations to the profile to hide Firefox' usual UI.
+It also installs an extension in the custom profile so that all external links are opened in your default web browser.

-Then it creates a `.desktop` file in your user's applications folder to launch a new instance of Firefox with that profile
+Then it creates an application shortcut (`.desktop` file) in your user's applications folder to launch a new instance of Firefox with that custom profile.
-(plus some additional tweaks to get the application icon and taskbar grouping showing correctly).

 That's it.
 It's that simple.